 • FluMist is also a safe option for people in this age group through 49 years old who don’t have contraindications.

-• Pregnant peopleGetting a flu shot when you’re pregnant is important.
+• Pregnant womenGetting a flu shot when you’re pregnant is important.
 It can even keep your newborn baby healthier.
-So get your flu shot right away, especially if you’re in your third trimester of pregnancy.
+If you are in your third trimester of pregnancy, get the flu shot as early as possible.
+Otherwise, plan to get your flu shot by the end of October.

 • People with egg allergies – People with egg allergies can receive any influenza vaccine formulation.